-The pulse length can be selected in the range of 10-2550 msec in 10 msec steps.
-The Pulse length should not exceed the cycle time, because then the output remains constantly switched through.
+The entries for day, month and year are deactivated.
+The pulse length can be selected in the range 10-2550 msec in 10 msec steps.

+The pulse duration should not exceed the cycle time, otherwise the output is switched through permanently.
+The signal output can be inverted.